GLOBAL MARKETS-Stocks near highs, dollar drifts after Fed see hike "fairly soon"

 Gold rose less than 0.1 percent to $1,238 an ounce, supported by uncertainty over the Fed rate outlook.
 Zinc and nickel also fell more than 1 percent.

-For Reuters Live Markets blog on European and UK stock markets see reuters://realtime/verb=Open/url=http://emea1.apps.cp.extranet.thomsonreuters.biz/cms/?pageId=livemarkets (Additional reporting by Nichola Saminather in Singapore, Aaron Sheldrick in Tokyo, Atul Prakash and Dhara Ranasinghe in London; Editing by Catherine Evans)
+For Reuters Live Markets blog on European and UK stock markets see reuters://realtime/verb=Open/url=http://emea1.apps.cp.extranet.thomsonreuters.biz/cms/?pageId=livemarkets (Additional reporting by Nichola Saminather in Singapore, Aaron Sheldrick in Tokyo, Atul Prakash and Dhara Ranasinghe in London, edting by Larry King)

-* Intellipharmaceutics reports on launch of additional strengths of generic focalin xr® by par pharmaceutical
+* Bank of the ozarks, inc. Announces public offering of common stock

+* Pvh corp.
+Reports 2017 first quarter revenue and eps above guidance and raises full year guidance